jmfrancklab/pyspecdata/README.rst

   locations.
 - We require numpy 2.0.
 This might mean you will need to upgrade ALL packages that depend on numpy, so that they can support numpy 2.0.
+  Or, if you enjoy putting off the inevitable, make a separate environment.

 Notes for Development install
 -----------------------------